Richard Pascoe

 William Pay

 William joined Pappas Capital in 2023 as a Venture Partner.
-He is a Founding Managing Director for Asia for Bryan Garnier & Co. – a leading European boutique investment bank headquartered in Paris with 180+ bankers, where he specializes in advising mid cap high growth or disruptive companies.
-William is also an advisor to one of the largest privately held clinical CROs headquartered in Tokyo, Japan.
+Prior to joining Pappas, he was the Founding Managing Director for Asia at Bryan Garnier & Co., a leading European boutique investment bank headquartered in Paris with over 180 bankers.
+In this role, he specialized in advising mid-cap, high-growth, and disruptive companies.

-William is a member of the BayHelix Group, a non-profit professional organization of business leaders from investment and health-tech communities with a mission to shape the growth of the life science industry, foster and create business collaborations, and share information and career experience among its members.
+William is a member of the BayHelix Group, a non-profit professional organization of business leaders from the investment and health-tech communities.
+The group’s mission is to shape the growth of the life science industry, foster business collaborations, and share information and career experiences among its members.
+Educated in both China and the US, William is based in Wuxi near Shanghai.
+He is fluent in English and Mandarin Chinese.

 Richard Staub